vdanielb/ideas/README.md

   - Better than using AI checkers like GPTZero cuz some students writing styles could be similar to AI
   - "Couldn't students still ask ChatGPT to write it for them and then just copy-type it one by one?"
 Sure but it will detect if you're pausing and revising and stuff like a human.
 It'd require so much more effort to cheat the system that at that point just write the essay yourself bro.
   - Don't wanna trust our ML model?
 That's fine.
 You can see the writing history yourself as a video.
 To reduce overhead cost, only record when students are typing
+## Sports court booking software
+- Could be B2B (we provide the software for court owners) or B2C like Ebay for court booking (owners list on our site, customers book through our site)
 ## Apartments.com for Indonesia
 - Udah ada mamikos
 ## RateMyProfessor for Indonesia
 - Apparently doesnt exist yet at all
 - Could scale to making reddit for Indo unis
 - And then scale to reddit for all Indo
-## Sports court booking software
-- Could be B2B (we provide the software for court owners) or B2C like Shopee for court booking (owners list on our site, customers book through our site)
 ## Digitize how retailers buy produce from Indonesian farmers
 - Vague idea.
 Idk how this industry works at all.

+## Any other B2B
+- Think about an industry that can be made more efficient with technology.
+If in Indo, Indo prolly has lots.
+- Build the technology.